top of page

 Stretched Canvas

-- Ready to hang or display.
+• Pros: Ready to hang or display.

 Unstretched (Canvas Rolls or Panels)

-- Requires stretching or mounting later.
+• Cons: Requires stretching or mounting later.

 4. Choosing the Right Size & Shape

-- Small (8x10" – 16x20") – Sketches, studies, or small decor pieces.
+• Small (8x10" – 16x20"): Perfect for sketches or small decor pieces.

-- Medium (18x24" – 24x36") – Standard for most artworks.
+• Medium (18x24" – 24x36"): A standard size suitable for most artworks.

-- Large (30x40" and up) – Statement pieces, murals, or gallery works.
+• Large (30x40" and up): Ideal for statement pieces or gallery works.

 5. Pre-Stretched vs. DIY Stretching

-- Pre-Stretched: Convenient, but limited in customization.
+• Pre-Stretched: Convenient but limited options for customization.

 6. Budget Considerations

-- Student-Grade: Affordable but may degrade faster.
+• Student-Grade: These options are affordable but may degrade faster.

 Final Tip: Always Consider the Final Use!